Award winning choreographer Luke Murphy brings his stunning solo The Milkyboy Kid to Limerick for the first-time this November.

 The piece looks at the chameleon-like nature of performers and performance and his own blurred lines of fiction and reality.
 The Milkyboy Kid is a stripped down exploration of character, archetype, expectation and fantasy and the portrayal or pursuit of ones own identity both on and off stage.

-A dance show about the chameleon-like nature of performers and performance, and the artist’s own blurred lines between fiction and reality.
-The Milkyboy Kid brings the audience into the melancholy world of a lone performer: robbed of his company, his finances, his tricks and his tactics, he's giving it all he's got in an evening of figuring out exactly what it is that he's got to give.
+Inspired by the notion of the one man band performance, Luke pairs back to bring the audience into the melancholy world of a lone performer, robbed of his company, his finances, his tricks and his tactics, giving it all he’s got in an evening of figuring out what hes got to give.

 Through a combination of performance platforms, residency opportunities, master classes, talks and lectures, Dance Limerick will advocate for artistic dialogue and exchange.
 In collaboration with dance artists across a range of practices, Dance Limerick will promote the creation of new and innovative work and will devise programmes of access, engagement and participation for the wider public.

 Based at the premises of the former Daghdha Dance Company, Dance Limerick houses offices and a fully equipped studio space along with a separate performance venue known as the Daghda Space

 Further information about facilities and opportunities for professional dance artists available from Jenny Traynor at